TelemetryDeck/KotlinSDK/README.md

 # KotlinClient
-Kotlin Client for sending Signals to AppTelemetry
+Kotlin Client for sending Signals to TelemetryDeck

 ## Spec
-In general, AppTelemetry Signals are sent as HTTP requests to AppTelemetry's signal ingestion API.
+In general, TelemetryDeck Signals are sent as HTTP requests to TelemetryDeck's signal ingestion API.
 Currently, one signal per request is accepted, but in the future, an array of Signal will also be supported, to collect signals before sending them off in bulk.
-Here's the [documentation for the Swift library](https://apptelemetry.io/pages/sending-signals.html) for reference.
+Here's the [documentation for the Swift library](https://telemetrydeck.com/pages/sending-signals.html) for reference.

 The library should be initialized at app startup with the app identifier.
 This is how that looks in Swift: